-The survey of School Years 2, 6, 8, 10 and 12, taking place every 2 years includes age-appropriate questions around drugs and alcohol.
-Over 17,000 children and young people took part in the 2022 survey, with over 11,500 being asked about substances; for example, 25% of Year 6 pupils (aged 10 and 11) stated they have drunk alcohol, 18% with parental knowledge.
-Therefore, we know that education around substances need to begin in primary school.
+The Growing Up in North Yorkshire survey of School Years 2, 6, 8, 10 and 12, taking place every 2 years includes age-appropriate questions around drugs and alcohol.
+Over 17,000 children and young people took part in the 2022 survey, with over 11,500 being asked about substances, for example, 25% of Year 6 pupils (aged 10 and 11) stated they have drunk alcohol, 18% with parental knowledge.
+Therefore, we know that education around substances needs to begin in primary school.

-North Yorkshire Connected Spaces (lived and living experience) group 2023 said:
+North Yorkshire Connected Spaces

-"Prevention - work and support young people" (is what is needed)
+(lived and living experience) group 2023 said: "Prevention - work and support young people" (is what is needed)